bigtoga/Examples/Cloud/Azure/Misc/AI-900/Machine Learning/README.md

 1. Increases classification accuracy by eliminating irrelevant, redundant, or highly correlated features
 2. Decreases the number of features which makes model training more efficient

+##### Featurization is another name for Feature Engineering + Feature Selection

+Sort of fuzzy on why this isn't listed in the TDSP more forwardly [but here is the documentation](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-features#featurization): **Featurization is using your domain knowledge to select the label (or labels), features, scale, and normalize the data** (a.k.a. feature engineering and selection)

 #### Model Training